LauLand/MOO-DrugDesign/README.md

 ### Step 1: `01_kmeans_sampler.ipynb`

-**Purpose:** To generate the objective weight configurations that will guide the generative AI.
+**Purpose:** To generate the weight configurations that will guide the generative AI.
 **Instructions:**
 1. Open the notebook.
 2. Adjust parameters like `N_OBJECTIVES` and `N_CLUSTERS` in the **Configuration** cell if needed.